DrPaulBrewer/search-string-for-google-drive/README.md

 ## Dependencies

 None.
-Suitable for usage on nodejs or on the browser, via browserify/webpack/jspm/etc.
+Suitable for usage on modern browsers or nodejs.

+## JS Engine Compatiblity

+The main index.js source file should contain only ES5 code.
+Tests contain some more modern code.

 ## Initialization